Get thicker, fuller hair with dermatologist developed treatments

 Ever wandered down the vitamins and supplements aisle and noticed hair gummies for women?
 Curious about what’s inside them?

-Hair gummies typically contain several vitamins and minerals that support hair health.
+Over-the-counter hair gummies typically contain several vitamins and minerals that support hair health.
 Let’s take a closer look at some key ingredients.

 B Vitamins

 B vitamins, a group of eight essential nutrients, support many bodily functions, including the hair growth cycle.
+A deficiency in any of these vitamins can affect overall health and potentially contribute to hair loss.

 • Riboflavin (vitamin B2)